 Make sure that you rinse the grill grates thoroughly with water.
 Continue brushing the grates while pouring water to rinse it so that the soap is totally removed.

-Dry it off with a towel and put it in the oven.
+Wipe off the excess oil and water with a towel and leave the grate in a dry place.
 Making sure that it dries off properly is necessary because even the smallest amount of moisture left in the grate will let rust return the following day.

 So put it in the oven and let it sit there for a few minutes at a low temperature.
-This will make sure that the pores of the grates will be dried properly just in case the towel did not reach them.
+This will make sure that the pores of the cast iron grill grates will be dried properly just in case the towel did not reach them.